particle-iot/docs/src/content/getting-started/products/creating-a-product.md

 Additionally, enterprise products have a six-month manufacturing grace period.
 For the first six months after the device first connects to the cloud, the device will only count as a metered device if it makes a connection to the Particle cloud.
 If the device is completely offline for the billing month, it will not count as a billable device.

-After the six-month manufacturing grace period, it behaves as the growth plan, and will be counted as a billable device even if it does not connect to the cloud.
+After the six-month manufacturing grace period, it behaves as the basic plan, and will be counted as a billable device even if it does not connect to the cloud.

 It's possible to set up the device by USB or JTAG/SWD, as long as it does not connect to the Particle cloud.
 Thus you can use your own manufacturing firmware to test your circuit board, custom sensors, etc. without starting the billing process.